saltedfishclub/Packy/doc/apispec/IndexService.md

 ]
 ```

-## Validation

-When Packy is ready to validate the downloaded files, this api will return a GPG signature to the Packy Client.

-`GET %repo_root%/%package_name%/%version%.asc`

-For `404` or signature mismatching: Not Validated.

 ## GPG PubKey Download

-This api will return a GPG pubkey to the Packy Client.
+This api will return a GPG Keyring.

-`GET %repo_root%/pub.asc`
+`GET %repo_root%/pub.kr`

 Caching until it expires.